Establishing a Search String to Detect Secondary Studies in Software Engineering: Study Design

+In order to achieve our study goal, we based on the study performed by Garousi and M\"antyl\"a \cite{Garousi16}, that presents a list of tertiary studies in SE.
+We chose this study because it was the first study compiled in a single list of 10 tertiary studies in SE.
+Details and references about the list of the identified tertiary studies from Garousi and M\"antyl\"a's study and the adopted search string of each tertiary study is partially described in a Supplementary Table document (Tables I and II) available online\footnotemark , i.e. the terms used to detect relevant secondary studies in SE.
+We elected to use these lists as the initial basis for conducting our study.

-Out of the 10 tertiary studies identified by Garousi and M\"antyl\"a \cite{Garousi16}, we considered seven studies (ID S2, S3, S6, S7, S8, S9, S10).
-These studies were selected for two main reasons: (i) they were conducted and double-checked by reviewers with experience in conducting secondary studies; and (ii) they contained all necessary data (e.g., list of included studies and search string) to be used in our analyses.
+Out of the 10 tertiary studies identified by Garousi and M\"antyl\"a \cite{Garousi16}, we focused on seven studies (ID S2 \cite{Kitchenham10}, S3 \cite{Silva10}, S6 \cite{Cruzes11}, S7 \cite{Hanssen11}, S8 \cite{Marques12}, S9 \cite{Imtiaz13} and S10 \cite{Verner14}).
+These studies were selected for two main reasons: (i)~they were conducted and double-checked by reviewers with experience in conducting secondary studies; and (ii)~they contained all necessary data to be used in our analyses: the list of included studies, description of search strategy and search string (in case of automated search adoption).
+Considering that our goal is to analyze string terms, the use of automated search in the study is essential.
 Consequently, we excluded study S1 because it just used manual search.
-Study S4 used in its research data collected in other two tertiary studies \cite{Kitchenham09, Kitchenham10}, both already included in our analysis.
-Finally, to perform a deeper analysis, as mentioned above, we considered only tertiary studies that have the list of included secondary studies available, therefore S5 was excluded.
+Study S4 used in its research data collected in another tertiary study \cite{Kitchenham10}, which was already included in our analysis.
+S5 was excluded because the included secondary studies in its list are not available.

-We analyzed the set of included secondary studies in the selected tertiary studies to answer two Research Questions (RQs) under two perspectives, detailed as follows: